Skip to main content

-State and federal laws play a role in regulating consumer law.
-Consumer laws include:
+State and federal laws regulate consumer law.
+Some of these laws include:

 • The Fair Debt Collection Practices Act (FDCPA).
 This law bars debt collectors from using unfair and deceptive methods to collect outstanding debts.